Erwin McManus: Personal life

-He and his wife Kim have three children.
+McManus and his wife Kim have three children.

 Christian minister

 While working on his master's degree in Dallas/Fort Worth, McManus began two congregations while serving among the urban poor.

 He became the Metropolitan Consultant and City Strategist for the city of Dallas and served in that role as a Futurist and Urbanologist from 1990 to 1993.

 He moved with his family to Los Angeles in 1993 and became senior pastor of The Church on Brady in East Los Angeles.
 He later changed the name to Mosaic.
 Since the 1990s, McManus has been associated with the Leadership Network.
-In addition, he partners with Bethel Seminary as a lecturer and futurist.
+In addition, he partners with Bethel Seminary as a lecturer.

-As lead pastor of Mosaic, McManus speaks in multiple Sunday gatherings in Hollywood, California.
-Mosaic has opened multiple campuses, including Hollywood, Venice, Pasadena, Orange County, and Seattle.
+As lead pastor of Mosaic, McManus speaks at multiple Sunday gatherings in Hollywood, California.
+Mosaic has opened multiple campuses, including Hollywood, Venice, South Pasadena, Orange County, and Seattle.

 McManus has used psychological personality metrics in his church, such as the Myers-Briggs type indicator and Gallup's Strengths Finder.
 He is currently an advisor with the Awaken Group, a transformation design company.

 Motivational speaker

-McManus is a motivational speaker, having been paid by Fortune 100, Fortune 500, and companies such as Nike, HYPEBEAST, Sony, Fox News, Apple, Liberty University, and TED.
+McManus is active as a motivational speaker, having been paid by Fortune 100, Fortune 500, and companies such as Nike, HYPEBEAST, Sony, Fox News, Apple, Liberty University, and TED.
 He speaks on topics like reinventing organizations, culture, community, equality, humanity, leadership, general motivation, futuristic ideas, inspiration, and spirituality.

 He is paid between $20,000 to $30,000 per public speaking engagement.